Mr-Ajay-Singh/Whatsapp-Status-Downloader/README.md

 It is an Android App which is used to save WhatsApp status photos or videos permanently and show it in gallery.
 Created using Android Studio.

-Download Apk By Clicking Below Link
+Download Apk By Clicking on the Link
 <a href="https://Mr-Ajay-Singh.github.io/Whatsapp-Status-Downloader/WhatsApp-Status-Downloader.apk" target="_blank" >Download APK</a>